MonetDBSolutions/airtraffic-benchmark/README.md

 - run `make insert` to execute the COPY INTO statements that read the downloaded data for the given current node.

-- run `make insert-NODENAME` to execute the COPY INTO statements that read the downloaded data for the given node.

-- run `make insert-all` to run the COPY INTO's for all nodes.
-Benefits from parallellism.

 The `make schema` and `make insert` steps are separate because that turns out to most convenient when trouble shooting.

+There is no `make insert-all` because the COPY INTO statement works with absolute paths and the nodes do not know where on the other nodes the data is stored.

 - run `make validate` on the master node to run the queries and compare the results with expected results.

-- bla